 Strong but free

 One day in the early 1950s two great physicists met in an office in Chicago.
 The first, Enrico Fermi, had conducted an unprecedented experiment observing the interaction of tiny particles that had only just been discovered.
-The second, Freeman Dyson, had found the theory that explained the observations.
+The second, Freeman Dyson, had found a theory that explained the observations.
 Having glanced at Dyson's results, Fermi put them down and said,"You know, there are two ways of doing theoretical physics.
 The first way, which I prefer, is to have a clear physical picture.
 The second way, which I've also used, is to have a clear mathematical formalism.
 You have neither."

 Enrico Fermi.
 Image: US Department of Energy.